Radiohead's Thom Yorke (illustration by Andy Friedman)

 The album itself, despite its sinister flourishes—the shrieking, Bernard Hermann-like string arrangement in "Burn the Witch," the haunting chorus of "The Numbers," or Yorke's backmasked murmur concluding "Daydreaming"—might be one of Radiohead's most beautiful releases, a symphony of sorrow and wistful regret.
 More than any other band that's reached global superstar status, Radiohead has managed to balance bold artistry with a kind of anonymity, eschewing celebrity trappings, but deftly utilizing their huge popularity to bolster a message, both musical and political.

-Still, "Creep," Radiohead's self-flagellating 1992 debut single bolstered by Jonny Greenwood's aggravated guitarwork, became a massive hit.
-And like Beck's "Loser," also recorded in 1992, the song's very popularity estranged it from its songwriters.
+Still, "Creep," Radiohead's self-flagellating 1992 debut single, bolstered by Jonny Greenwood's aggravated guitarwork, became a massive hit.
+Like Beck's "Loser," also recorded in 1992, the song's very popularity estranged it from its songwriters.
 Radiohead dropped "Creep" from their sets for years; not until 2016 has it made a comeback in their encores.
 Not many bands would have the guts to drop their first major hit from their shows, but Radiohead is no ordinary band.

-The meteoric impact of OK Computer, which celebrates its 20th anniversary next year, vaulted Radiohead from a cool band to the only band for hordes of music fans who sought an alternate avenue from usual radio fare.
+The meteoric impact of OK Computer, now over 20 years old, vaulted Radiohead from a cool band to the only band for hordes of music fans who sought an alternate avenue from usual radio fare.
 Track by track, OK Computer is an intricate tapestry of eclectic forms, a spiritual reckoning and an internal maelstrom: the bleak, jittery opus "Paranoid Android," the sing-song dread of "Karma Police," and the fragile "No Surprises."
 All of Radiohead's subsequent albums have asked listeners to release expectations and embark on an uncertain journey, from the heady electronic rush of 2000's Kid A to the tangled sexual undercurrents of the magnificent In Rainbows.
-Even the two albums that don't receive the share of critical reverence and enthusiasm as Radiohead's other releases—2003's politically charged and sprawling Hail to the Thief, birthed in the midst of a chaotic, war-ravaged world, and 2011's cryptic, brief The King of Limbs—are still tense, enthralling, and unconventional.
+Even the two albums that don't receive the share of critical reverence and enthusiasm as Radiohead's other releases—2003's politically charged and sprawling Hail to the Thief, birthed in the midst of a chaotic, war-ravaged world, and 2011's cryptic brief The King of Limbs—are still tense, enthralling, and unconventional.

 All of which lands us in 2016 and the gorgeous depths of A Moon Shaped Pool.
 After more than two decades, Radiohead has given its fans what might be its most lovestruck album, but one more saddled with regret, not uplifted by romance.
 But in a year that has felt unfathomably difficult, swollen with loss, sadness and doubt, A Moon Shaped Pool is a comforting companion, as if Yorke, the Greenwood brothers, O'Brien and Selway (and Godrich) intuited exactly what its fans desired.
 There might be a reason why it took over 20 years for "True Love Waits" to emerge on a studio album, just when its wistful refrain was neeeded most.